kasbench/globeco-trade-service/cursor-log.md

 Action: Updated the log to record the request.
 Next, I will:
 1. Updated openapi.yaml to include the full OpenAPI 3.0.3 specification for the destination API, documenting all endpoints (GET all, GET by id, POST, PUT, DELETE), request/response schemas, parameters, and error responses.
 Ensured consistency with README.md and requirements.md documentation.
 All actions logged as required.

 ---

+Request: Implement the entity, repository, service interface, and service implementation for tradeType using the requirements provided in requirements.md.

+Action: Updated the log to record the request.
+Next, I will:
+1. Implement the TradeType entity (already present), created TradeTypeRepository as a JpaRepository, created TradeTypeService interface and TradeTypeServiceImpl with CRUD logic, Caffeine caching, and error handling.
+2. Ensured consistency with other entities and services.
+3. All actions logged as required.

+---

+Request: Implement the unit tests for the entity, repository, service interface, and service implementation for tradeType.

+Action: Updated the log to record the request.
+Next, I will:
+1. Created unit tests for TradeType entity (getters/setters, version annotation), TradeTypeRepository (CRUD, optimistic concurrency), and TradeTypeServiceImpl (CRUD, error handling, concurrency).
+2. Ensured test style and coverage are consistent with other entity/service tests.
+3. All actions logged as required.

+---